 Vidal-Naquet’s debut feature is tough, uncompromising and at times uncomfortable viewing.
 Mixing the pain and turmoil of street prostitution with moments of humanity and emotion.
 From the outset Sauvage has no intention of glamourising male prostitution, but equally does not seek to judge.
 Consequently ensuring that broad brush social messages do not apply to its narrative.
 Providing us with a brave and refreshing take on a subject often pigeonholed into moralistic filmmaking.

-Sauvage is hard hitting and powerful filmmaking with performances to match.
-This is a film that isn’t afraid to show male prostitution in all its grim reality, while also demonstrating moments of tenderness and love.
+Sauvage is a hard-hitting and powerful film with performances to match.
+Never afraid to show male prostitution in all its grim reality, while also demonstrating moments of tenderness and love.
 Sauvage never glamourises nor judges, leaving the audience to ultimately decide its core messages.

 Director: Camille Vidal-Naquet